mcmire/dotfiles/README.md

 * Don't highlight objects, brackets, curly braces, parentheses, or operators

-#### Powerline
+#### Airline

-* Show the Powerline for all windows not just split windows
+* Show the Airline for all windows not just split windows
+* Use Powerline symbols
-* Tell vim to not show `-- INSERT --` in the status bar, as Powerline already shows its own version of which mode you're in
+* Tell vim to not show `-- INSERT --` in the status bar, as Airline already shows its own version of which mode you're in

 #### splitjoin